vertexproject/synapse/docs/synapse/userguide_section1.rst

 0. Synapse User Guide – Introduction
 ====================================

 This User Guide is written by and for Synapse users.
-Additional technical documentation can be found elsewhere in _readthedocs.
+Additional technical documentation can be found elsewhere in readthedocs_.

 The User Guide is a living document and will continue to be updated and expanded.
 The current sections are: